Skip to main content

 4

 You can only change models for open-source agents you own.
-Closed-source agents have fixed models.
+Marketplace agents with closed-source configurations have fixed models set by the creator.

 Model Parameters